krzygorz/VerilogTea/README.md

 # Synthesis with Yosys

-The module can be synthetized with Yosys for the ICE40 family.
-Run the command
+The module can be synthetized with [Yosys](https://github.com/YosysHQ/yosys) for the ICE40 family by running:

 ```
 yosys synth.ys